 , and Julie Anixter, Chief Innovation Officer at Maga Design Group, to make Innovation Excellence

 We'll be promoting increased engagement amongst the innovation community, bringing new high profile voices into the conversation, and opening the content creation up even wider with a moderated self-publishing infrastructure.
-If any of your readers of this interview have some innovation expertise, or a case study, presentation, video, or other information to share, they should let me know

 What led to your passion for innovation?